Oskiman/codewars/README.md

 Various code snippets from practice on the codewars website.
-All code is my own
+All code except for the function prototypes is my own